publiclab/publiclab-archive/notes/jfrankamp/10-11-2016/what-kind-size-of-microdust-does-activated-carbon-give-off-how-much-of-a-concern-is-it.md

 ---
-title: What kind/size of microdust does activated carbon give off & how much of a concern is it?
+title: 'What kind/size of microdust does activated carbon give off & how much of a concern is it?'
 tagnames: filter, air-quality, dust, carbon, question:air-quality, indoor-air-quality, indoor-air, question:open-air, active-carbon, question:dust-sampling
 author: jfrankamp
 path: /notes/jfrankamp/10-11-2016/what-kind-size-of-microdust-does-activated-carbon-give-off-how-much-of-a-concern-is-it.md